-Geosynthetic reinforcement in road embankments below subgrade level shall comply with the requirements of MRTS100 High Strength Geosynthetic Reinforcement in Road Embankments.
+Geosynthetic reinforcement in road embankments below Subgrade Level shall comply with the requirements of MRTS100 High Strength Geosynthetic Reinforcement in Road Embankments.

-14.2.8 Special embankment materials
+14.2.8 Special Embankment materials

-Where special embankment materials are required to be used, the material requirements are specified in Clause 9.2 of Annexure MRTS04.1.
+Where special Embankment materials are required to be used, the material requirements are specified in Clause 9.2 of Annexure MRTS04.1 to this Technical Specification.